dlops-io/mushroom-app/README.md

 ```

 ### Add a new route `/leaderboard`
-- Add the follwoing import
+- Add the following import
 ```
 import pandas as pd
 ```